 We come at that question with a well-known, straightforward approach.
-We project Alberta's population using the following middle-of-the-road assumptions: a fertility rate stable at its 2010 level; longevity rising in line with Statistics Canada's "medium" improvement scenario; net in-migration from other provinces falling to zero over 10 years, and net international in-migration continuing at its 1997-to-2011 average.
+We project Newfoundland and Labrador's population using the following middle-of-the-road assumptions: a fertility rate stable at its 2010 level; longevity rising in line with Statistics Canada's "medium" improvement scenario; net out-migration to other provinces falling to zero over 10 years, and net international in-migration continuing at its 1997-to-2011 average.

-We then multiply the potential workforce, which we define as Albertans aged 18 to 64, by an index of output per potential worker - which grows at the rate recorded by the equivalent national measure from 1997 to 2011: 1.2 percent annually.
-This provides our model with projections of real provincial gross domestic product (GDP); nominal provincial GDP is real GDP times the same 2 percent inflation rate we assume will prevail nationally.
+We then multiply the potential workforce, which we define as the province's population aged 18 to 64, by an index of output per potential worker - which grows at the rate recorded by the equivalent national measure from 1997 to 2011: 1.2 percent annually.
+This provides our model with projections of Newfoundland and Labrador's real GDP; nominal provincial GDP is real GDP times the same 2 percent inflation rate we assume will prevail nationally.

 Turning to the cost of demographically sensitive government programs, we project provincial spending on healthcare for 20 age groups of each sex across six types of spending.
 Per-person expenditures for each of these groups grow according to a measure of volume of services delivered and a cost index.
-The volume measure - an index of service intensity - represents spending on all services provided to a person by the publicly funded healthcare system, adjusted to remove the effects of inflation.
+The volume measure - an index of service intensity - represents spending on all services provided per person by the publicly funded healthcare system, adjusted to remove the effects of inflation.
 Our base figures for these per-person numbers are the Canadian Institute of Health Information (CIHI) figures for 2010, pro-rated to match recent actual totals.
-Looking forward, we assume that service intensity per Albertan rises at the same rate as real output per potential worker - 1.2 percent annually (see Box 1).
-We also assume that costs rise at the pace recorded by the
+Looking forward, we assume that service intensity per person in the province rises at the same rate as real output per potential worker - 1.2 percent annually (see Box 1).
+We also assume that costs rise at the pace recorded by the government consumption price index nationwide from 1997 to 2011 - 2.4 percent annually.

-For our projections, we use the actual CIHI age and sex spending by health category for 2010, and prorate these amounts to correspond with the actual and projected health spending results using the most recent public accounts and budget documents, for 2011 and 2012.
-This method yields a slightly larger increase in spending for 2011, and 2012, than the CIHI estimates.
+For our projections, we use the actual CIHI age and sex spending by health category for 2010, and prorate these amounts to correspond with the actual and projected health spending results using the most recent public accounts and budget documents for 2011 and 2012.
+This estimation method yields smaller spending increases in 2011, but higher increases in 2012, than the CIHI estimates.
+We estimate total health spending in Newfoundland and Labrador, in 2012, to be \$57 million smaller than the CIHI figure.